Brian Heuiser, PT

 Eileen Brennan, DPT, CHT

 Eileen is a Helena native and Capital High graduate who started her career at Heuiser PT as a patient while recovering from ACL tears in both of her knees sustained while she was on the Lady Saints Soccer team at Carroll College.
 After graduating from Carroll College in 2007 and a quick career in clinical research, she decided to go to Physical Therapy school at the University of Montana, graduating with a Doctorate of Physical Therapy in 2012.
-Eileen is the only PT in Helena that is a Certified Hand Therapist.
+Eileen and her co-worker Rachel Reishus are the only two physical therapists in Helena who are Certified Hand Therapists.
 She focuses on hand therapy, splint fabrication, and general upper extremity care.
 In her spare time, she enjoys spending time with her extended family, hiking with her dogs, and listening to music around town with her husband and two sons.
 Eileen became a shareholder in 2019.

 Arynn Darfler, DPT, OCS